 Why Would My Tire Lose Pressure in the Winter?

 Though it may seem like an issue that would have been able to be course corrected over the many years’ cars have been on the road, there is still an issue of tires losing tire pressure in the winter.
 When the air’s temperature drops the air molecules inside your tire slow down and contract.
 This contraction of molecules release pressure from the constant collision of heated molecules against the tire’s walls and allows for less strain to be put on the tire itself.
 This is why tire pressure depletes during the winter, without the constant collision of heated molecules there is a significant drop in volume that the existing air takes up.

-It’s estimated that tire pressure will drop 1-2 PSI per 10 degree lost in temperature.
+It’s estimated that tire pressure will drop 1-2 PSI per 10 degree lost in temperature, this drop could possibly trigger your tire pressure warning light, but depending on the amount dropped a day it could fly under the radar.
 Mechanics recommend having all the tire caps put onto the valves to yield the highest retention of air in your tires.